 How to Solve Issue if the .maintenance File is Still Located in the Root Folder

 The most frequent reason why WordPress is stuck in maintenance mode is because of the auto-generated .maintenance file.
-You have to remove this file to get back your site live to the users.
+You have to remove this file to get your site back live to the users.

 Here is the solution that can help you delete this file:

-You can delete this file from your site’s root folder which can be achieved using any FTP software like FileZilla, Transmit, and Cyberduck.
-If you don’t want to use any FTP app, you can use your web hosting’s file manager available under the cPanel.
+You can delete this file from your site’s root folder, which can be achieved using any FTP software like FileZilla, Transmit, and Cyberduck.
+If you don’t want to use any FTP app, you can use your web hosting’s file manager, available under the cPanel.

 Here in this article, we recommend you to use cPanel as it is easy to use as compared to the FTP client apps.